Save the Date for 2027!

 Do I need to provide a cap and gown?

 Graduates are responsible for providing their own cap and gown for the ceremony.
 The required attire is a white cap and gown with a gold tassel.
 We strongly recommend purchasing these items ahead of time to ensure they arrive in plenty of time for graduation day.
+HSLDA provides cap and gowns sets that can be purchased on their store by clicking here: HSLDA Store.

 Who presents the diploma during the ceremony?